'Miracle he's alive': Driver hospitalized after semi truck falls off overpass in KCK

-The driver of a semi truck that crashed and fell from a highway overpass Sunday in Kansas City, Kan., survived the wreck and was hospitalized in serious condition, according to the Kansas Highway Patrol.
+The driver of a semitrailer truck that crashed and fell from a highway overpass Sunday in Kansas City, Kan., survived the wreck and was hospitalized in serious condition, according to the Kansas Highway Patrol.

 The wreck occurred about 4 p.m. on Interstate 670 near Interstate 70, between South Seventh Street and the Kansas River.